manzinello/gatsby-plugin-mailgo/README.md

 };
 ```

-From the Gatsby plugin `0.9.8` you can pass the mailgo [configuration](https://mailgo.dev/docs/configuration) with `mailgoConfig` option, here an example
+You can pass the mailgo [configuration](https://mailgo.dev/docs/configuration) with `mailgoConfig` option, here an example

 ```js
 module.exports = {